 Platform Capabilities

-- ~4ms p99 latency overhead—competitive performance
+- Low-millisecond p99 latency references

 - Tool description customization improves LLM tool selection accuracy